wizonesolutions/habitrpg-todo-sync/README.md

 HabitRPG Todo Synchronization
 =============================

-This is a quick-and-dirty tool to get Remember the Milk tasks into HabitRPG and track updates to both.
+This is a quick-and-dirty tool (currently planned to be a command line-only tool) to get Remember the Milk tasks into HabitRPG and track updates to both each time it's run.
 It isn't intended to be feature-complete, useful for everyone, or robust.
 But it is intended to work.

 Installation
 ============